Tara Air Flight 197: Aircraft

-The aircraft involved in the accident in August 2009 at Simara Airport while still in service with parent company Yeti Airlines.

 According to Flightradar24, the plane was a de Havilland Canada DHC-6 Twin Otter registered under the number 9N-AET.
-It made its maiden flight in April 21 1979.
+It made its maiden flight on April 21, 1979.
 It was first purchased by Air Botswana in 1979 and was later sold to Lesotho Airways in December 1983.
 The plane encountered an accident after striking a tree on approach in 1984.
 It was then purchased by RRCS Air Services before being purchased by Jetstream Aircraft Sales in 1997 and it entered Nepal in 1998 under Lumbini Airways but was procured by Yeti Airlines in 1999.
 The plane had been operated by Tara Air since April 2010.
 The aircraft had basic engine instrumentation and navigation equipment.
 Later, it received updated avionics equipment like GPS, TAWS (Terrain Awareness Warning System), TCAS (Traffic Collision Avoidance System), Cockpit Voice Recorder, AHRS (Altitude and Heading Reference System), and weather radar.

 Victims

 The flight was carrying 22 occupants, and the 19 passengers consisted of 13 Nepalese, four Indians and two Germans.
 There were two pilots and a flight attendant among the 13 Nepalis on the flight.
 NDTV stated that the four Indian passengers were members of the same family from Mumbai.